FAQs & T&Cs

 Where & when is the exhibition taking place?

-The Cass Art Prize 2024 exhibition will take place at Copeland Gallery, Unit 9, Copeland Park, 133 Copeland Rd, London SE15 3SN.
-The Private View and Prize Giving will take place in the evening on Thursday 7th November 2024 and the exhibition will run from Friday 8th – Saturday 16th November 2024 inclusive.
+The Cass Art Prize 2025 exhibition will take place at Copeland Gallery, Unit 9, Copeland Park, 133 Copeland Rd, London SE15 3SN.
+The Private View and Prize Giving will take place in the evening on Thursday 23rd October 2025 and the exhibition will run from Friday 24th October – Saturday 1st November 2025 inclusive.

 I’ve been selected for the exhibition!
 Where do I deliver my work?

 Artists are responsible for the cost and logistics of transporting their work.
-Entrants selected to be part of the exhibition at Copeland Gallery will need to deliver their works to the following address between 9am – 4pm from Monday 30th September to Friday 4th October 2024 only.
-Please note, artworks delivered outside of these hours and dates will not be accepted and may not be included in the exhibition.
-Exhibitors will be provided with a reference number to include on their package.
+Entrants selected to be part of the exhibition at Copeland Gallery will be contacted and given the option to either deliver their work to the storage facility or directly to the gallery.
+Selected exhibitors will be provided with a delivery label and reference number to include on their package.

 What packaging should I use?